Radiant. Inventive. Exhilarating.

 The Performers

-The LSO’s Principal Oboe Olivier Stankiewicz takes centre-stage for the Colin Matthew premiere, led by conductor Elim Chan – winner of the 2014 Donatella Flick LSO Conducting Competition – , a frequent guest with the orchestra.
+The LSO’s Principal Oboe Olivier Stankiewicz takes centre-stage for the Colin Matthews premiere, led by conductor Elim Chan – winner of the 2014 Donatella Flick LSO Conducting Competition – , a frequent guest with the orchestra.

 [His music] is a mix of very strong, intense, internal emotion and very outward, agitated activity.